 Kathryn Lawler, excutive director for the Atlanta Regional Collaborative for Health Improvement, housed at the Georgia Health Policy Center, was recently quoted in the Kaiser Health News article “Atlanta Struggles To Meet MLK’s Legacy On Health Care.”
 Read the full article here.

 Georgia is home to one of the nation’s largest populations of individuals with sickle cell disease, with more than 7,000 individuals living with the disease in almost every county in Georgia.
 Data from public health, hospitals and insurance claims are collected in Georgia to better understand who lives with the disease, how and where they… more »

 An article by Giselle Moses, a research coordinator for the Georgia Health Policy Center, was featured in The Signal.
-Moses discusses the importance of blood donation, especially in the case of patients suffering from sickle cell disease and thalassemia.
+Moses discusses the importance of blood donation, especially in the case of patients living with sickle cell disease and thalassemia.
 View the article here.

 This week, in conjunction with Communities Joined in Action’s (CJA’s) annual conference, the Georgia Health Policy Center released A Summary of Learnings from Catalysts, the latest installment of the “Take-Home Advice from Community Initiatives Improving Health & Equity” series.

 This is the final in the series and serves as a capstone reflecting on… more »